rsspp/fastclick/README.md

 # RSS++

 This repository is a modified version of FastClick that includes support for RSS++, a load and state-aware intra-server load-balancer.
 RSS++ works by tweaking NICs' RSS indirection tables.
 To do so, RSS++ monitors the load of each RSS bucket and solves an optimization problem to re-assign RSS buckets to different CPU cores.
-Moreover, RSS++ proposes a state migration algorithm to avoid synchronization problems when rebalancing.
+Moreover, RSS++ proposes a state migration algorithm to avoid synchronization problems while rebalancing.
 RSS++ can load-balance either FastClick applications or any socket application by attaching to XDP using BPF code and ethtool to change the indirection table.
 This is *NOT* Click in Kernel mode, it only uses standard APIs to communicate with the Kernel.

 ## NICScheduler library
 The heart of RSS++ is the NICScheduler library (vendor/nicscheduler/).
-The library implements the logic to "balance" packets from an input device according to the load of CPUs.
-The NICScheduler library provides multiple scheduling strategy, RSS++ is one of them.
+This library implements the logic to "balance" packets from an input device according to the load of CPUs.
+The NICScheduler library provides multiple scheduling strategies, RSS++ is one of them.

-The library is included in FastClick's DeviceBalancer element, that use another element to read packets counters, and implements the logic to read the CPU load, and set NICScheduler's parameters, such as the balancing method.
-FastClick is also used as a proxy to reconfigure either a Linux interface, or a DPDK interface.
+The library is included in FastClick's DeviceBalancer element, that uses another element to read packet counters and implements the logic to read the CPU load and set NICScheduler's parameters, such as the balancing method.
+FastClick is also used as a proxy to reconfigure either a Linux interface or a DPDK interface.
 Most dependencies to Click have been removed from the NICScheduler code, only a few utilities are left.
 Particularly, the Metron method is highly dependent to Click, and will only work under FastClick's directory.

 ## Building

 Note that if you only want to reproduce experiments, NPF can build RSS++ for you, so directly check the [experiments repo](https://github.com/rsspp/experiments) ;)

-One compiles RSS++ as FastClick, only with the 3 supplementary flags (at the end) :
+One compiles RSS++ as FastClick, only with the 3 supplementary flags (at the end):
 ```
 ./configure --enable-multithread --disable-linuxmodule --enable-intel-cpu --enable-user-multithread --verbose CFLAGS="-g -O3" CXXFLAGS="-g -std=gnu++11 -O3" --disable-dynamic-linking --enable-poll --enable-bound-port-transfer --enable-dpdk --enable-batch --with-netmap=no --enable-zerocopy --disable-dpdk-pool --disable-dpdk-packet --enable-flow --disable-task-stats --enable-cpu-load
 ```
-If you're only interested in Kernel mode (balancing your existing socket application), just remove all the "dpdk" stuffs in the line above (there are 3 options).
+If you're only interested in Kernel mode (balancing your existing socket application), just remove all the "dpdk" stuff in the line above (there are 3 options).

 ## Usage
 This section explains how to use RSS++.

 ### Daemon mode
 In daemon mode (sometimes refered to as  Kernel mode), no packets flow through Click, which is used as a daemon, much like irqbalance.
-The DeviceBalancer element, the core logic of RSS++, use a BPF program to count packets and reads them through BPF maps.
-According to the result of the optimization, the element will re-program the indirection table using the ethtool API.
+The DeviceBalancer element, the core logic of RSS++, uses a BPF program to count packets and reads them through BPF maps.
+According to the result of the optimization, the element will re-program the NIC indirection table using the ethtool API.

 ```
 click -e 'define ($IF eth0,